SUBSCRIBE TO OUR FREE NEWSLETTER

 The burning of tropical peatlands is so significant for greenhouse gas emissions because these areas store some of the highest quantities of carbon on Earth, accumulated over thousands of years.
 Draining and burning these lands for agricultural expansion (such as conversion to oil palm or pulpwood plantations) leads to huge spikes in greenhouse gas emissions.
 Fires also emit methane, a greenhouse gas 21 times more potent than carbon dioxide (CO2), but peat fires may emit up to 10 times more methane than fires occurring on other types of land.
 Taken together, the impact of peat fires on global warming may be more than 200 times greater than fires on other lands.

-But a particularly long dry season this year, along with the impacts of El Nino, have exacerbated conditions and set the outbreak on the track to be the worst environmental crisis on record.
+However, this year's particularly long dry season and the impacts of El Nino have exacerbated conditions and set the outbreak on track to be the worst environmental crisis on record.

-Also at risk are orangutans, which have been left sick and malnourished by the thousands due to the haze, while the fires turn their habitats to burned up wasteland.
+Also at risk are orangutans, which have been left sick and malnourished by the thousands due to the haze, while the fires have turned their habitats into burned-out wastelands.

 Indonesia has the world's highest rate of deforestation and is the fifth-highest greenhouse gas emitter.
-According to the WRI, land use like palm oil plantations make up about 61 percent of the country's emissions--but with forest fires reaching more than 1,500 hot spots in the archipelago this week, Indonesia sent out more greenhouse gases in the past few days than the U.S., the world's second-highest polluter, according to climate analysts.
+According to the WRI, land use, like palm oil plantations, makes up about 61 percent of the country's emissions.
+However, with forest fires reaching more than 1,500 hot spots in the archipelago this week, Indonesia sent out more greenhouse gases in the past few days than the U.S., the world's second-highest polluter, according to climate analysts.

-The last time an Indonesian fire season led to record levels of air pollution was in 1997, when similar conditions led to a lack of rainfall and allowed the hot spots to burn out of control on a wide scale.
+The last time an Indonesian fire season caused record levels of air pollution was in 1997, when similar conditions caused a lack of rainfall, allowing the hot spots to burn out of control on a large scale.

 "We are on a similar trajectory to other bad years," said Robert Field, a Columbia University scientist based at NASA's Goddard Institute for Space Studies.
 "Conditions in Singapore and southeastern Sumatra are tracking close to 1997, with some stations having visibility less than 1 kilometer (0.6 miles) on average for a week.
 In Kalimantan, there have been reports of visibility less than 50 meters (165 feet)."

-Luhut B. Pandjaitan, Indonesia's coordinating minister for political, legal and security affairs, said heavy rainfall Tuesday night has helped temper the fires, reducing the number of hot spots from more than 1,500 on Monday to 291 on Wednesday.
-But he added that much more rain would be necessary to get them under control.
+Luhut B. Pandjaitan, Indonesia's coordinating minister for political, legal, and security affairs, said heavy rainfall Tuesday night has helped temper the fires, reducing the number of hot spots from more than 1,500 on Monday to 291 on Wednesday.
+However, he added that much more rain is necessary to bring them under control.